neviaumi/portfolio/systems/cms/content/pages/who-am-i.md

   position: Software Engineer
   profilePicture: 'https://avatars.githubusercontent.com/u/2247500'
   careerOverview: >-
-    I began my career in 2014 as a Web Developer for a small local business, later expanding my experience across diverse environments, from tech startups to multinational corporations.
-Over the years, I’ve grown technically and reshaped my perspective on work, striving to create balance and purpose in my professional life.
+    I began my career in 2014 as a Web Developer for a small local business and have since expanded my expertise across various environments, from tech startups to multinational corporations.
+My journey has taught me the value of simplicity and automated testing in building scalable, maintainable systems.
+By embracing Agile methodology, I've learned to deliver features incrementally, enabling faster validation and reducing the risk of developing unwanted products.
+My experiences have reinforced the importance of transparent communication and collaboration within teams.
+I am committed to creating meaningful solutions that not only meet business goals but also foster innovation and practical impact.
+As I seek my next role, I am excited to contribute to a collaborative environment that values continuous growth and adaptation.

-    Initially, I focused on crafting overengineered solutions that anticipated every possible scenario—even those unlikely to occur.
-Through experience, I learned that simplicity, combined with automated testing, is key to creating scalable, maintainable systems that can evolve over time.

-    Midway through my journey, I embraced Agile methodology, which introduced an iterative, feedback-driven approach to development.
-Delivering features incrementally enables faster validation and refinement, avoiding the pitfalls of building a product nobody wants.
-However, effective Agile relies on transparent communication—teams must uphold the definition of “done,” resist unreasonable timelines, and openly discuss technical concerns with product owners.

-    Throughout my journey, I’ve remained committed to building meaningful solutions that align with business goals, always seeking to combine technical excellence with practical impact.
 coreValues:
   heading: These Are the Principles Guiding My Professional Journey
   values: content/core-values/index.md